 Access to source code

 The moral of the story?
 The decision to place code in escrow is just the start of the source code negotiations, not the end.
-The devil really is in the detail in this case and clear rules for release of the code held in escrow need to be specifically thought about in relation to the specific needs of the licensee and drafted explicitly so that there is no room for doubt in the minds of any of the parties to the escrow agreement as to whether or not the code may be released.
+The devil really is in the detail in this case and the parties need to specifically think about clear rules for release of the code held in escrow.
+Ultimately, such clear rules will ensure that the specific needs of the licensee are catered for and the agreement is drafted so explicitly that there is no room for doubt in the minds of any of the parties to the escrow agreement as to whether or not the code may be released.